GDP Calculator guide

 How to use the GDP Calculator

 The GDP Calculator is a classroom-style way to understand gross domestic product.
-It uses consumption, investment, government spending, exports, and imports to show how the expenditure identity works.
-Use this guide as a short walkthrough: enter the values the calculator asks for, read the main answer first, then check the notes so you know what the number does and does not mean.
+It uses consumption, investment, government spending, exports, and imports to show how the expenditure identity works without pretending to be an official data release.
+Start here: enter the values the calculator asks for, read the result, then check the limits before you use it.

 Open the GDP Calculator